imrajeshkitab/recommendation_v101/recommendation-poc-app/resources/recommendation_documentation-business.md

 4.  **Showing You Similar Content**: The content with the highest number of matching keywords is then recommended to you as "similar content".

 **In a nutshell**: We find content with similar themes and topics by matching their keywords.

-## 3. Search That Understands You

-Our search bar is more than just a simple keyword search.
-It tries to understand what you're really looking for.

-### How It Works

-1.  **You Type in What You're Looking For**: You can type in a full sentence, like "I want to find more peace in my life" or "How can I be a better leader?".

-2.  **Our Smart System Analyzes Your Words**: We use a powerful AI (Artificial Intelligence) to read your sentence and pull out the main ideas and keywords.
-For "I want to find more peace in my life," it might identify keywords like "peace," "stress relief," and "mindfulness."

-3.  **Matching Keywords to Content**: Once we have these keywords, we use the same matching game as before.
-We look for content in our library that has these keywords.

-4.  **Presenting the Best Matches**: The content that best matches the keywords from your search is shown to you as the search results.

-**In a nutshell**: You tell us what you need in your own words, and our smart search finds content that addresses those needs.